Kalyan0821/NST/README.md

 VGG 19 pre-trained on ImageNet data, max-pooling replaced with average-pooling, last 3 FC layers removed

 ##  ___**Conclusion**___
-Neural Style transfer was successful, and this can be seen by going through the generated images in sequence (**iter10** to **iter100**).
-The final image matches both the content of the Japanese garden and the style of the Picasso portrait
+Neural Style transfer was successfully implemented, and this can be seen by going through the generated images in sequence (**iter10** to **iter100**).
+Only 100 update iterations were carried out due to the limited computing power of my CPU.
+Still, the final image matches both the content of the Japanese garden and the style of the Picasso portrait.

 ##  ___**Papers**___
 * VGGNet: https://arxiv.org/abs/1409.1556